Andrew Donlin

 Andrew Lawrence Donlin (born 9 October 1992) is an American professional handball player and a United States Air Force Captain.
 His nickname is Captain America.

 High school

-He played American football, basketball and baseball for the Wayzata High School.
+Donlin played American football, basketball and baseball for Wayzata High School in Plymouth, Minnesota.

 College

-He attend the United States Air Force Academy in 2011.
+Donlin began attending the United States Air Force Academy in 2011.

-He attended at walk-on tryout for the football team they encouraged him that he should play handball.
+He attended a walk-on tryout for the football team, where they encouraged him to play handball.
 Later he joined the USAFA Team Handball.

-In 2012 he played the 2019 IHF Trophy Tournament PATHF–North America Zone in Mexico City with the United States men's national junior handball team.
-They lost the small final 38–40 against Canada.
+In 2012 Donlin played in the 2012 IHF Trophy Tournament PATHF–North America Zone in Mexico City with the United States men's national junior handball team.
+The team finished in fourth lost the third place game 38–40 against Canada.

 In 2014 he became top scorer with 27 goals at the 2014 USA Team Handball College Nationals - Men's Division.
 They won the bronze medal.

-At the 2015 Summer Universiade the USAFA Team Handball club represented the national team.
+Donlin captained the USAFA squad at the 2015 Summer Universiade represented the national team.
 He was captain of the team.
 They had additionally one student from the Colorado State University.
 They finished 13th out of 13 teams.